-Everyday, nearly 2.5 million domestic workers do the work of caring for our families and our homes.
+Everyday, more than 2.2 million domestic workers do the work of caring for our families and our homes.
 Domestic workers are the nannies that take care of our children, the housecleaners that bring order to our home, and the care workers that ensure that our loved ones can live with dignity and independently at home.
 91.5% of domestic workers are women, mostly immigrants and women of color.

 Domestic workers are skilled professionals, yet the work can be physically and emotionally demanding.
 Many domestic workers often work in isolation, behind closed doors and can log long hours to provide quality care for employers.